c-lang18/Find-My-Twitter-Followers/README.md

 - This script generates a file with links to all your followed accounts, and it opens each link as a tab in your browser.
 Make sure to disable this first if you only want the text file!

 - This script opens up all the links to every account you follow at once - I only had ~150 people I followed, but if you have hundreds or thousands this will probably crash your browser and make your PC hang.
 Use at your own peril!
 Or modifiy it yourself for a high volume of followers/followed accounts.
+- You have to manually click 'follow' on each account.